LanderVM/Discord-MusicBot/README.md

 ## 🚀Very Quick Setup (Windows only)

-**Note:** Use the "⚡Quick Setup" below if you plan to run the bot 24/7 or want to want to set up correctly.
+**Note:** Use the[⚡Quick Setup](#quick-setup) below if you plan to run the bot 24/7 or want to want to set up correctly.

-Download [⬇️Download this project](https://github.com/LanderVM/Discord-MusicBot/archive/refs/heads/v5.zip), right click it and unzip it.
-Then [⬇️ Download Docker Desktop](https://www.docker.com/products/docker-desktop/) and start the Docker Desktop program you just installed.
+[⬇️Download this project](https://github.com/LanderVM/Discord-MusicBot/archive/refs/heads/v5.zip), right click it and unzip it.
+Then [⬇️ Download Docker Desktop](https://www.docker.com/products/docker-desktop/) and start Docker Desktop.
 When docker Desktop is running, open the unzipped file you just downloaded and run the `QuickStart.bat` file.
 This will do almost everything for you.

 The project will ask you for some discord information.